 Could that be true?

-And, it turned out that my instincts were right.
+It turned out that my instincts were right.
 It was my thyroid – just not the usual thyroid problems doctors look for, which is why it was overlooked for so long.
-So, if you’re experiencing any of the symptoms like I was, such as:
+So, if you’re experiencing any of these symptoms, like I was, read on:

 Depression, anxiety and thyroiditis

-You see, there’s a condition known as autoimmune thyroiditis.
-It’s also sometimes called Hashimoto’s thyroiditis.
+There’s a condition known as autoimmune thyroiditis.
+It’s also sometimes called Hashimoto’s thyroiditis, and it often leads to an underactive thyroid (hypothyroidism).

-And, it basically means that your immune system attacks and kills your thyroid gland so it doesn’t function the way it’s supposed to.
-That’s why you can end up with that long list of symptoms we just talked about.
+It basically means that your immune system attacks your thyroid gland, so it doesn’t function the way it’s supposed to, which prevents it from providing your body with adequate amounts of thyroid hormone.
+That’s why you can end up with that long list of symptoms above.

 Why?